DiogoDeAndrade/self_portrait/README.md

 - ZX SPectrum font by [myname5749], free for personal use.
 - X Typewriter font by [GGBotNet], licensed under the [SIL Open Font License]
 - Racing pack by [Kenney], licensed through the [CC0] license.
+- Input prompts pack by [Kenney], licensed through the [CC0] license.
 - International Tennis video footage by [Modern ZX-Retro Gaming], licensed under fair use.
 - Cat sprites by [Shepardskin], licensed through the [CC0] license.
 - Fly sprites by [Croomfolk], licensed through the [OGA-BY 3.0] license.